Standing Order for Pharmacists

 Pharmacists must also obtain a non-patient specific standing order from a licensed physician or nurse practitioner practicing to administer influenza and pneumococcal immunizations, a standing order which is required under New York State regulation in order to administer influenza and pneumococcal vaccinations to adults 18 years of age or older.
 In New York City (NYC), pharmacists who plan to vaccinate must obtain their standing order from a physician or nurse practicing in NYC.

-Pharmacists can find a template standing order on the NYC Health Department website.
+Pharmacists can find a template standing order (PDF) on the NYC Health Department website.

 New York State pharmacists who have not yet been certified as an immunizer in New York State and would like to do so should contact the Office of Professions at the New York State Education Department (NYSED).